shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 ### Updates - October 2021

+- See the [`face_verification_feature`](https://github.com/shubham0204/FaceRecognition_With_FaceNet_Android/tree/face_verification_feature) for the face verification feature.
+Here, the app shows an UNKNOWN class for a face which isn't scanned from the images folder.
+See issue [#23](https://github.com/shubham0204/FaceRecognition_With_FaceNet_Android/issues/23) for detailed explanation of the problem a user faced.

 - For requesting the `CAMERA` permission and access to the `images` folder, the request code is now handled by the system itself.
 See [Request app permissions](https://developer.android.com/training/permissions/requesting).